Mark H. Hayden Mark-et al. Logo

 This can be both annoying and confusing for most users since most users dont know a good program from a bad one anyway.

-Windows XP includes a generic firewall which should be turned on, or try one of the following especially if you have Windows ME or Windows 98.
+Windows includes a generic firewall which should be turned on.

 I do not encourage the use of "system Works, Internet Security, Security Center" types of products at all.